patricksu/CarND-Vehicle-Detection/writeup.md

 ####2.
 Explain how you settled on your final choice of HOG parameters.

 I tried various combinations of parameters.
-I found that "orient=8, pixels_per_cell=(8,8), cells_per_block=(2,2)" are pretty parameters.
-I focused on trying different color spaces.
-Then I tested different colorspaces using a linear SVM classifier, and the results are shown below.
+I found that the set of "orient=8, pixels_per_cell=(8,8), cells_per_block=(2,2)" is pretty good.
+Then I tried different color spaces using a linear SVM classifier.
 The YCrCb is the best colorspace.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using HOG features, in line 80 to 85 of file "classify.py".
-The dataset has 5000 car images and 5000 notcar images.
+I trained a linear SVM using HOG features, in line 91 to 105 of file "classify.py".
+I used all the images in the GTI and KITTI datasets.
 The test accuracy with different color spaces are shown below.
 RGB:    0.9625
 HLS:    0.9895
 HSV:    0.9945